 May-December romances are a recurring theme of this series, so it’s not much of a spoiler to say that Tibby and Julian become the matriarch and patriarch of a family which the novels follow for generations.
 Jeffrey Archer’s Clifton Chronicles, Ken Follett’s Century trilogy, and Jane Smiley’s “Last Hundred Years” trilogy seem to be leading a return of great, multigenerational sagas, those books with family trees on the endpapers to help you remember the cast of characters.
 Elswyth Thane was there first, and her seven-volume series follows the entangled Day, Sprague, Murray, and Campion families on both sides of the Atlantic, from the American Revolution to the early days of WWII.
 (At the time Thane was writing, this was recent history.)

 Genteel, involving stories, these novels are gentle reads: there is love and war, but not sex or violence.
 Their age (or mine) shows in places; the Civil War-era episodes have a Margaret Mitchell-like nostalgia for Southern plantation life that is not concerned with the system of slavery on which it was based.
 My favorite, Ever After, takes place during the Spanish American War and covers every highlight of romance and melodrama that one might wish: War!
 Journalism!
 Malaria!
 A locket hiding a portrait of a forbidden love!
 When I picked it up after a decades-long gap, I expected to find it less readable, but hours later I was still sitting in the same armchair, caught up all over again in doomed romance and tearful deathbed goodbyes.

-Check the WRL catalog for The Odyssey.
+Check the WRL catalog for Dawn’s Early Light.